IPMI-NWU/GD-ViG/README.md

 # [MICCAI2024] Gaze-directed Vision GNN for Mitigating Shortcut Learning in Medical Image
-This project contains the model weights trained according to our algorithm and inference code.
+This project contains the model weights trained according to our algorithm and inference code.<br>
 Paper link: [https://arxiv.org/abs/2406.14050](https://doi.org/10.1007/978-3-031-72378-0_48)
 # Model Weights
 The download links and extraction codes for our model weights are as follows：